nosana-ci/docs.nosana.io/docs/programs/pools.md

 ## Accounts

-Only 2 account types makes up for the Nosana Pools programs' state.
+Only 2 account types makes up for the Nosana Pools program's state.

 ### Vault Account